Equivariant triangulations of tori of compact Lie groups and hyperbolic extension to non-crystallographic Coxeter groups: Construction of the hyperbolic extensions and the hyperbolic torus

-In this tessellation, we can identify the triangles that are in the $Q$-orbit of $\overline{C}\cap\mathcal{H}$.
-These are displayed in green in Figure \ref{patreon}.
-Collapsing these triangles in one gives the surface $\mathbf{T}(I_2(5))$.

 We remark that we can extract a fundamental domain for $Q$ on $\mathbf{T}(I_2(5))$ as the projection of the domain displayed in Figure \ref{fundT(I2(5))}.
 Rearranging the figure we obtain the triangulation displayed in the Figure \ref{2toruspatreon}, where the points with the same name (resp. the edges with the same color) are identified.
-We notice that the resulting space is indeed a closed surface of genus 2.
+The resulting space is indeed a closed surface of genus 2. \end{exemple}

-The case of $I_2(m)$ for $m$ odd is pretty similar and we obtain the $\{3,2m\}$-tessellation of the Poincar\'e disk.
-For instance, the Figure \ref{I2(7)} shows the case of $I_2(7)$.